 Animal Energies (and Guides)

 We are insulated from the dark with walls and artificial light, we are protected to an extreme degree from animal attack, we have domesticated dogs and the cats that are related to the Siberian tigers who once bested us in the food chain.
-Yet many of us pay what might be considered a price for this, we are often without guidance, spiritual elders, a strong sense of place or ancestry, direction, or connection to the animals and spirits around us.
+Yet many of us pay what might be considered a price for this, we are often without guidance, a connection to land, spiritual elders, a strong sense of place or ancestry, direction, or connection to the animals and spirits around us.

 As we influence the animal kingdom both spiritually and literally, so they influence us.
 No matter how many walls and barriers we erect within our lives, animal energies are able to infiltrate and affect our lives.
-This can help us understand our place within the greater world as they send us messages of compassion, guidance, or even messages of destruction.
-The influence of animal energies within our life - if we choose to listen and work with them - can even help us to lead the richer lives we desire.
+This can help us understand our place within the greater world as they send us messages and teachings of compassion, guidance, or even messages of destruction.
+The influence of animal energies within our life – if we choose to listen and work with them – can even help us to lead the richer lives we desire.
 By rich, I mean spiritually prosperous, filled with clarity, independence, love and a desire to interact not only with other humans, but also other animals and energies.